This piece was originally published on the Childproof Parenting in 2017

 Here are a few ideas to try out instead of asking your child to repeat an empty statement:

-There doesn’t need to a victim and a perpetrator in every situation.
-Give each child involved the time and space to say what happened that lead up to the painful statement or behavior.
+There doesn’t need to be a victim and a perpetrator in every situation.
+Give each child involved the time and space to say what happened.
 You may learn that there should actually be an apology from multiple parties.
-You can simply ask “What just happened?” or “What made you say/do that?”
+You can simply ask, “What just happened?” or “What made you say/do that?”

 Help your child to notice some of the cues that might indicate a feeling.
 For example: “Did you see Emily’s face?
 How did she look?
 How do you think that made her feel?”